mattvalentine/aruco-experiments/README.md

 ```

 OpenCV has been messing with the Aruco library structure, so having a newer OpenCV version for this can be helpful, so if you get an error try version 4.10 of OpenCV.

+## License

+This code is licensed under the MIT License.
+Feel free to use it in your projects.
+Happy hacking!